Satish-Raut/Netflix-GPT/README.md

 - useUpcomingMovies() Hook for Upcoming movies data from TMDB API
 - Build GPT Search Page with GPT Search Bar
 - Implement Multi-Language Feature
+- Get Movie recommendation from the AI (GEMINI API)
+- Process the movie data and send to TMDB api to fetch the movie details.
+- Store the Movie Details in Redux store

 ## From `Firebase`